Robertito1/Node.js-Rest-API/README.md

 signup/student
 login/tutor
 login/student
+/categories

-sign up details to be provided include name, email, password respectively
+sign up details to be provided include name, email, password ---respectively

-app is hosted on heroku with the domain name https://node-school-rest-api.herokuapp.com/ home page has no display message so it says cannot/GET however the signup/ has a message. and you can make post requests to the appended endpoints.
+app is hosted on heroku with the domain name https://node-school-rest-api.herokuapp.com/ home page displays 'this is home' message. and you can make post requests to the appended endpoints. get request can also be made to categories.